-These real German apple strudel recipes make delicious homemade strudels that you will be proud to serve to your family over the Holiday Season, or on special occasions the year-round.
+These traditional German apple strudel recipes make delicious strudels that you will be proud to serve to your family over the Holiday Season, or on special occasions the year-round.
 Choose from several below, and as a bonus, I've added a recipe for making an authentic Tiroler strudel with almonds.

 The Hotel St Francis Cookbook (1919)

-Roll out some puff pastry about one-eighth-inch thick and eight inches wide.
-On it spread some sliced apples mixed with sugar and powdered cinnamon as shown below in the step-by-step instructions.
+Roll out some puff pastry about one-eighth-inch thick and eight inches wide with a rolling pin.
+On it spread some sliced Granny Smith apples mixed with sugar and powdered cinnamon as shown below in the step-by-step instructions.

 Wet the edges and fold up both sides of pastry, forming a roll.
-Place on a baking pan, wash the top with egg, and bake in a hot oven (425°F).
+Place on a baking sheet, wash the top with egg wash, and bake in a hot oven (425°F).

 When done cut in slices about two inches wide, and serve your apfelstrudel hot, with hard and brandy sauces.

 Mary at the Farm and Book of Recipes (1915)

 Aunt Sarah pared and quartered six medium-sized tart apples, placed in the bottom of an agate pudding dish, poured over them one cup of hot water and 2 tablespoonfuls of sugar.
 She allowed this to stand on the range and cook while she mixed the following homemade dough.